Federico García Lorca: Search for remains

 In late October 2009, a team of archaeologists and historians from the University of Granada began excavations outside Alfacar.
 The site was identified three decades previously by a man who said he had helped dig Lorca's grave.
 Lorca was thought to be buried with at least three other men beside a winding mountain road that connects the villages of Víznar and Alfacar.

 The excavations began at the request of another victim's family.
 Following a long-standing objection, the Lorca family also gave their permission.
-In October 2009, Francisco Espínola, a spokesman for the Justice Ministry of the Andalusian regional government, said that after years of pressure García Lorca's body would "be exhumed in a matter of weeks."
+In October 2009, Francisco Espínola, a spokesman for the Justice Ministry of the Andalusian regional government, said that after years of pressure, García Lorca's body would "be exhumed in a matter of weeks."
 Lorca's relatives, who had initially opposed an exhumation, said they might provide a DNA sample in order to identify his remains.

-In late November 2009, after two weeks of excavating the site, organic material that was believed to be human bones were recovered.
+In late November 2009, after two weeks of excavating the site, organic material that was believed to be human bones was recovered.
 The remains were taken to the University of Granada for examination.
 But in mid-December 2009, doubts were raised as to whether the poet's remains would be found.
 The dig produced "not one bone, item of clothing or bullet shell", said Begoña Álvarez, justice minister of Andalucia.
 She added, "the soil was only 40 cm (16in) deep, making it too shallow for a grave."
 The failed excavation cost €70,000.

 In January 2012, a local historian, Miguel Caballero Pérez, author of "The last 13 hours of García Lorca", applied for permission to excavate another area less than half a kilometre from the site, where he believes Lorca's remains are located.

-Claims in 2016, by Stephen Roberts, an associate professor in Spanish literature at Nottingham University, and others that the poet's body was buried in a well in Alfacar have not been substantiated.
+Claims in 2016, by Stephen Roberts, an associate professor in Spanish literature at Nottingham University, and others that Lorca's body was buried in a well in Alfacar have not been substantiated.

-In 2021, it was reported that there would be an investigation of mass graves at Barranco de Viznar (a locality near Víznar where there is a memorial to Lorca).
-This project had the support of families who believe that relatives were buried there.
-The archaeologist directing the investigation explained that the poet was only one of hundreds of people whose remains might be there.
+In 2021, it was reported that there would be an investigation of mass graves at Barranco de Víznar (a locality near Víznar where there is a memorial to Lorca).
+This project had the support of families who believed that relatives were buried there.
+The archaeologist directing the investigation explained that the poet was only one of hundreds of people whose remains might be uncovered.
+Excavations at the site have continued, and are still in progress as of 2025.